 - Have an office clear out.
 Holidays allow us to clear our mind and come back to work feeling refreshed, so why not adopt this mantra into your working life too?
 Check your workspace and make sure confidential information is either securely stored or disposed of by placing it in a secure console to be destroyed by a professional destruction service.

-To find out more about how companies and organisations can safeguard themselves against a data breach, visit Shred-it’s resource centre and join the conversation with @Shredit_UK.
+To find out more about how companies and organisations can safeguard themselves against a data breach, visit Shred-it’s resource centre.